muratk5n/thirdwave/en/2023/03/the-horse-the-wheel-steppes-anthony.md

 same source as Greek and Latin, the classical languages of European civilization...

-The oldest written Indo-European languages belonged to the Anatolian branch.
-The Anatolian branch had three early stems: Hittite, Luwian, and Palaic...
-The Hittite capital city, Hattušas, was burned in a general calamity that brought down the Hittite kings, their army, and their cities about 1180 BCE.
-The Hittite language then quickly disappeared; apparently only the ruling élite ever spoke it...

 The Indo-European homeland is like the Lost Dutchman’s Mine, a legend of the American West, discovered almost everywhere but confirmed nowhere.
 Anyone who claims to know its real location is thought to be